Prostate Cancer

 • Blood in the urine or semen

 As symptoms above are very similar to those of prostate enlargement, you should consult your doctor as soon as possible for diagnosis.
-Pain in your pelvis, back or hips suggest advanced disease with tumuor spreading to other sites.
+Pain in your pelvis, back or hips suggest advanced disease with tumour spreading to other sites.

 6